Hi, I'm Shirley --a food photographer who loves to cook

 Many recipes I learned as an "assistant" in my grandmother's kitchen.
 She was a southern woman who had moved to the north looking for work and a better life.

-I love updating her old recipes, re-creating classic American dishes with new flavors; and creating dishes that reflect foods I discovered through my travels--albeit with an American slant.
+I love updating her old recipes, re-creating classic American dishes with new flavors; and creating dishes that reflect foods I've enjoyed from other cultures and those I discovered through my travels--albeit with an American slant.

 And yes, I do test, re-test and re-test old and new recipes.
 Cooking and presenting food for family and friends is quite different from offering a dish on a food blog!
 Moreover, there is always room for improvement.